ymunemasa/data-tutorials/tutorials/hdp/learning-spark-sql-with-zeppelin/tutorial.md

 ## Final Words

 Once you have completed part one and part two of the lab you should have a basic toolset to start exploring new datasets using a high-level  programatic Dataset or DataFrame APIs, or a SQL API.
 Both APIs provide the same performance while giving you the choice to choose one or both to accomplish a task demanding high performance data exploration, wrangling, munging, and visualization.

+Next, you may want to checkout a short introductory tutorial on [Machine Learning with Spark](https://hortonworks.com/tutorial/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/).